bharath12b5/mvn-linux/Building-Puppet.md

           autosign = true
 ````

 11. The Puppet master runs on TCP port 8140.
-This port needs to be open on your master’s firewall (and any intervening firewalls and network devices), and your agent must be able to route and connect to the master.
+This port needs to be open on your masterâ€™s firewall (and any intervening firewalls and network devices), and your agent must be able to route and connect to the master.
 To do this, you need to have an appropriate firewall rule on your master, such as the following rule for the Netfilter firewall
     ````
     sudo iptables -A INPUT -p tcp -m state --state NEW --dport 8140 -j ACCEPT
 ````